sandeepashok/AmpleGallery/README.md

 ![screenshot]()

 ### About
-  A Dynamic photo galley app built with REACTjs and Google Firebase.
+  A Dynamic photo galley app.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- HTML
-- CSS
+- REACT
-- JavaScript
+- Google FIREBASE

 ## Contact